MarvNC/better-bookwalker/README.md

  For Bookwalker JP, make sure it is the URL with the /list/ at the end of it.

 ## Support
- This script was developed and tested with Tampermonkey.
-Violentmonkey probably works but has not been tested.
+ This script has been tested on Tampermonkey and Violentmonkey, though Violentmonkey has some issues with InteractJS.
 [Greasemonkey is not supported.](https://www.greasespot.net/2017/09/greasemonkey-4-for-users.html)

 ## Example